MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   /// The top margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginTop([out, retval] double* marginTop);

   /// Sets the `MarginTop` property.
+A margin cannot be less than zero, and the
+  /// sum of the top and bottom margins cannot exceed the page height without
+  /// header and footer.
+If an invalid value is provided, the default is used.
   [propput] HRESULT MarginTop([in] double marginTop);

   /// The bottom margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginBottom([out, retval] double* marginBottom);

   /// Sets the `MarginBottom` property.
+A margin cannot be less than zero, and
+  /// the sum of the top and bottom margins cannot exceed the page height
+  /// without header and footer.
+If an invalid value is provided, the default
+  /// is used.
   [propput] HRESULT MarginBottom([in] double marginBottom);

   /// The left margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginLeft([out, retval] double* marginLeft);

   /// Sets the `MarginLeft` property.
+The sum of the left and right margins
+  /// cannot exceed the page width.
+If an invalid value is provided, the default
+  /// is used.
   [propput] HRESULT MarginLeft([in] double marginLeft);

   /// The right margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginRight([out, retval] double* marginRight);

-  /// Set the `MarginRight` property.
+  /// Set the `MarginRight` property.The sum of the left margin and right margins
+  /// cannot exceed the page width.
+If an invalid value is provided, the
+  /// default is used.
   [propput] HRESULT MarginRight([in] double marginRight);

-  /// `TRUE` if backgrounds should be printed.
-The default value is `FALSE`.
+  /// `TRUE` if background colors and images should be printed.
+The default value
+  /// is `FALSE`.
   [propget] HRESULT ShouldPrintBackgrounds(
       [out, retval] BOOL* shouldPrintBackgrounds);

   /// Set the `ShouldPrintBackgrounds` property.
   [propput] HRESULT ShouldPrintBackgrounds([in] BOOL shouldPrintBackgrounds);

-  /// `TRUE` if only the selection should be printed.
+  /// `TRUE` if only the current end user's selection of HTML in the document
+  /// should be printed.
 The default value is `FALSE`.
   [propget] HRESULT ShouldPrintSelectionOnly(
       [out, retval] BOOL* shouldPrintSelectionOnly);